 Programs can be either simple or sophisticated.
-A simple program might see an employer communicating discounts from local merchants, or distributing coupons or brochures that include discount information.
-More sophisticated programs are administered by a service vendor and employees receive online access to discounted products and services offered by a variety of retailers and service providers.
+A simple program might involve an employer communicating discounts from local merchants or distributing coupons or brochures that include discount information.
+More sophisticated programs are administered by a service vendor, and employees receive online access to discounted products and services offered by a variety of retailers and service providers.

 Attracting, motivating and retaining talent is critical to an employer's short- and long- term success.
 This section assists HR professionals in implementing a comprehensive, integrated total rewards strategy that can help achieve those important objectives.

 HR guidance on the benefits associated with offering discounted purchase programs.